Catharsis Factor: The villains in this series are such scum that their deaths are well-deserved, but Hartigan's revenge on Junior is so satisfying.

-Roark Junior is the son of a US Senator with the appearance of a handsome young playboy (at first; see the top image for what he looks like afterwards).
-In reality, he is a sadistic pedophile with a penchant for raping and murdering pre-teen girls and who Loves the Sound of Screaming.
-These horrible crimes are covered up by his corruptSenator father (brother of the aforementioned Cardinal, natch), which means that no one on the police force is willing to take him down until John Hartigan saves his latest victim, Nancy Callahan, and goes through eight long years of prison for it because of the vengeful Senator dad.
+"That Yellow Bastard": Ethan Roark, Jr., a primary villain from the first film, is the son of a US Senator with the appearance of a handsome young playboy.
+In reality, he is a sadistic pedophile with a penchant for raping and murdering preteen girls and who Loves the Sound of Screaming.
+These horrible crimes are covered up by his corrupt Senator father—brother of the Cardinal—which means that no one on the police force is willing to take him down until John Hartigan saves his latest victim, Nancy Callahan, and goes through eight long years of prison for it because of the vengeful Senator dad.
 Near the end, it's revealed that Roark Junior is impotent unless he hears little girls scream in pain and that there were hundreds of victims.